KATC (TV): History

 In 1957, the Federal Communications Commission (FCC) authorized the insertion of channel 3 at either Lafayette or Lake Charles as one of three new television channels assigned to the state.
 With the channel approved, applicants filed seeking authority to build a station to use it.
 The Acadian Television Corporation was formed on April 8, 1957, and had two primary stockholders: Paul Kurzweg Jr. a Lafayette doctor, and Edward E. Wilson, son of U.S. defense secretary Charles Erwin Wilson.
-Two other applications followed.
 Evangeline Broadcasting Company, owner of Lafayette radio station KVOL, applied in June.
 Also seeking the channel were Lake Charles TV station KTAG-TV, seeking approval to move to channel 3 from UHF channel 25, and two consulting engineers from Los Angeles, whose bid was dismissed twice on technical grounds.
 Additionally, Lafayette's existing television station, KLFY-TV (channel 10), was in the contest until February 1960 because it wanted to change transmitter sites and therefore cause possible interference to the proposed channel 3.

 On June 7, 1961, FCC hearing examiner Millard French handed down an initial decision favoring Acadian Television Corporation for channel 3.
 KTAG-TV's proposal was rejected because of concerns over signal strength in Lake Charles.
 French turned down Evangeline in most comparative criteria, most notably diversity of business interests and diversification of media ownership.
 The decision to award the channel to Acadian prompted KTAG-TV to leave the air two months later.
 With final technical approval granted in January 1962, Acadian began construction and obtained primary affiliation with ABC.
 KATC began broadcasting on September 19, 1962.
 Kurzweg died in 1964, and his widow Frances became company president the following year.

 KATC claims to have coined the term "Acadiana" for its coverage area.
 In 1963, a New York typist sent a letter to Acadian Television and inadvertently addressed it as "Acadiana Television".
 Bob Hamm and Bill Patton claimed to have adopted the term, which then stuck and displaced Evangeline as the primary regional identifier.

 In 1981, Acadian Television Corporation sold KATC to Loyola University, owners of WWL radio and WWL-TV in New Orleans.
 The $20 million purchase was handled through Abellor Corporation, a Loyola subsidiary.
 Five years later, in spite of KATC being what president James C. Carter called a "marvelous investment", Loyola's trustees elected to focus on their New Orleans properties and put the Lafayette station on the market.
 Adams Communications was selected as the buyer for $31 million, but the offer fell through, and ML Media Partners acquired KATC for $28 million.
 ML was one of several ventures involving former ABC executives Elton Rule and I. Martin Pompadur, in this case with New York investment firm Merrill Lynch.